 Although heat is included in the name, you can use a heat pump for cooling.
-It works by moving heat instead of creating it (the way a furnace does) which is why it also is used as a dual function unit.
-It's true that heat pumps can be very efficient, although most air conditioners are similar in terms of SEER rating.
+It works by moving heat instead of generating it (the way a furnace does) which is why it also is used as a dual function unit.
+It's true that heat pumps can be very efficient, but most air conditioners are similar in terms of SEER rating.
 Just examine these two high quality cooling systems from Lennox.

 XC25 Air Conditioner

 ENERGY STAR® Qualified

 up to 10.2 HSPF